nvim-flutter/flutter-tools.nvim/README.md

   },
   dev_tools = {
-    autostart = false, -- autostart devtools server if not detected autoopen_browser = true, -- Automatically opens devtools in the browser }, outline = {
+    autostart = false, -- autostart devtools server if not detected auto_open_browser = false, -- Automatically opens devtools in the browser }, outline = {
     open_cmd = "30vnew", -- command to use to open the outline buffer